Definition of Nephrolithiasis

 - Extracorporeal lithotripsy

-Medical therapy is usually effective in treatment of uric acid stones.
+Medical therapy is usually effective in the treatment of uric acid stones.
 The treatment includes:

 - Increased fluid intake